greg-raven/Impeachment-Chronicles/_posts/2021-01-09-weve-just-hit-180-cosponsors-of-the-article-of-impeachment.md

 ---
-title: 'We've just hit 180 cosponsors of the Article of Impeachment'
+title: "We've just hit 180 cosponsors of the Article of Impeachment"
 layout: post
 author:
 - Ted Lieu